-Protomagia, the first day of May, is International Labor Day in Greece and it’s a bright, fun, holiday that is enjoyed across the country.
+Protomagia, the first day of May, is International Labor Day in Greece and it’s a bright, fun, holiday that’s enjoyed across the country.

-The national holiday is traditionally celebrated with locals gathering for picnics at nearby villages or the countryside, where they fly kites with family and friends and gather flowers along the way to take home.
+The national holiday is traditionally celebrated with locals gathering for picnics at nearby villages and the countryside, where they fly kites with family and friends and gather blossoming flowers along the way to take home.